cgfulton/how-to/openshift/4.6/compliance-operator.md

-# HOW-TO: FISMA Moderate Compliance Scan
+# HOW-TO: Execute A FISMA Moderate Compliance Scan

 ## Table Of Contents